Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Slack Rules And Guidelines.md

 Hey, this is Alex and if you're reading this, welcome to Tech Career Growth community!
 I originally wanted to write this more in the 3rd person, but that felt weird so you'll see 1st person references to myself.

 ## Be Kind And Respectful Of Others
 One of the goals of Tech Career Growth community is to build a positive and supportive place where anybody can get the support they need, regardless of their background.
 Despite having 8,000+ members (as of 1/12/2022), we have been able to do this quite well and we want to keep it that way.
-We haven't had many problems yet, so we won't go too far into the specifics of this.
+We haven't had many problems here yet, so we won't go too far into the specifics of this.
 For now, we have these basic rules:

 1. **Follow the Golden Rule** - Treat others the way you want to be treated, simple at that.
 This is the absolute bare minimum.
 2. **Lean towards being overly polite** - You don't know how others will perceive you, especially when you and the people you're talking to come from different backgrounds.
 The different backgrounds thing will happen often in a community as diverse as Tech Career Growth.
 What's straightforward and "normal" for you may be perceived as cold, heartless, and maybe even ruthless by the receiving person.
 Always try to see what you're saying through the shoes of others before you send it, and tentative language and interweaved positivity go a long way.
 Instead of saying "This has a problem", say "I think this may have a problem."
 If you see a good question and need to give some frank feedback, you can preface it with "This is a great question!".